linstantnoodles/python-basics/chapter_13.md

 {1, 2, 3, 4, 6, 9}
 ```

-# Um, this is cool but can't we just use map or filter for creating new lists?
+# Ummmm, can't we just use map or filter for creating new lists?
+This comprehension stuff doesn't seem necessary.

 There's nothing wrong with that, but lets compare a simple example using both approaches side to side and get a feel for the differences.